 In 1974, Gary sent a fan letter to 97 WFLA’s morning man, Jack Harris, who invited him to stop by for a tour of the downtown Tampa station.
 By the time he left, he had accepted the program director’s offer of a part-time job working weekend overnights.
 But that soon developed into a full-time position hosting the evening shift.
 Since he had filled in for traffic reporter Tony Zappone on various occasions, it wasn’t a surprise that, three years later, he became a WFLA airborne traffic reporter when Zappone left for WTVT Channel 13.

-Gary jokes that his meteoric rise through the ranks ended right there, because today (2007), over 30 years later, he is still reporting on Tampa Bay traffic for Newsradio 970 WFLA.
-He spent a brief time in the studio as part of the “Big Mac and Crackerjack” morning show with Jack Harris on the former Z93 oldies station, but the rest of his time has been “up in the air.”
+Gary jokes that his meteoric rise through the ranks ended right there.
+Today (2014), almost 40 years later, he is still reporting on Tampa Bay traffic for Newsradio 970 WFLA.
+There was also a brief time in thelate 80's when he was part of the “Big Mac and Crackerjack” morning show with Jack Harris on oldies Z93 WFLZ.